Flu Shot Facts | Flu Shots Now Available at Stellis Health

-Are you perhaps worried about some myths you have heard concerning flu shots and influenza?
+Are you worried about some myths you have heard concerning flu shots and influenza?
 Here are some facts about flu shots that everyone should know.

 - Influenza Is a Serious Illness